 - CDE has released guidance for putting together multiple measures of student learning.
 This guidance is intended to give districts and BOCES a starting point for determining the 50 percent student growth portion of educator evaluations.
-CDE is using pilot experience and overall feedback to improve this guidance over time.

 - CDE has selected RANDA Solutions, Inc. to create an online performance management system as an optional technology platform at no cost to districts.
-This tool will provide online web-based entry of educator evaluation data and make tracking and reporting a much more useful process.
-RANDA will be creating the Colorado State Model Performance Management System during the 2013-14 school year.
-The system will be available for beta tests in early 2014 and then available to all districts in the 2014-15 school year.
-For the 2013-14 school year, districts can administer their performance management with the Excel rubrics or with any other system that works for the district.
+This tool provides online web-based entry of educator evaluation data to make tracking and reporting a much more useful process.
 Districts may also work with any vendor that provides other technology solutions.
 To learn more, download the fact sheet.

 How does S.B.
 10-191 apply to charter and innovation schools?

-CDE has received inquiries from the field regarding how the Educator Effectiveness legislation, SB 10-191, applies to charter and innovation schools.
+CDE has received inquiries from the field regarding how the Educator Effectiveness legislation, S.B.
+10-191, applies to charter and innovation schools.
 In response to these questions, CDE staff has prepared this document for your information.
 This document will be updated again when the rules and procedures for automatic waivers are updated to align with statute changes in the 13-14 legislative session.